 In West Virginia, most personal injury claims, including pedestrian accidents, settle before trial.
 But if the insurance fails to compensate you fairly for one reason or another, you have the option of filing a lawsuit to recover your damages.

 Should this happen, West Virginia law allows you to bring an action against the at-fault driver within a specified timeframe.
-The statute of limitations in West Virginia for suing for pedestrian accidents is two years for both personal injuries and wrongful death.
+The West Virginia statute of limitations for bringing pedestrian accident lawsuits is two years for personal injuries and wrongful death.